MSBA Statement of Interest (“SOI”) Frequently Asked Questions

 Q: What is an SOI?

-A: An SOI is an electronic form accessed by cities, towns, and regional school districts ("districts") who are seeking funding from the Massachusetts School Building Authority (the "MSBA") for a proposed school building project.
-Submitting an SOI is the first critical step in the process to notify the MSBA of the district’s interest in the grant program.
+A: An SOI is an electronic template form accessed by cities, towns, and regional school districts ("districts") that are seeking funding from the Massachusetts School Building Authority (the "MSBA") for a proposed school building project.
+Submitting an SOI is the first critical step in notifying the MSBA of the district’s interest in the grant program.

 A: School superintendents lead in the completion of the SOI and seek authorization to submit the SOI to the MSBA from municipal and school officials (typically city council/aldermen/board of selectmen/school committee).
-In the case of regional school districts, school superintendents seek authorization from regional officials (typically school committees).
+In regional school districts, school superintendents seek authorization from regional officials (typically school committees).
 School superintendents are responsible for submitting the SOI and often work with local staff and local officials to complete the process.
+Further instructions are provided in the SOI User Guide.

 Q: Can someone other than the superintendent gain access to the system?
 How is the superintendent involved in approving access for others?